Jealousy, Selfish Ambition & Envy

 Bruce Strong

 Take the time today to write to people that you are jealous of their work and tell them how much you admire their work.
 See what you can learn from them.
-Don’t try and become them, but see how what they are doing can inspire you to take action.
+Don’t try to become them, but see how their actions can inspire you to take action.

-What I have learned from this past week—each of us has unique qualities.
-If we play to our strengths rather than copying others we will be more successful.
-I recommend Tom Rath’s book Strengths Finder (http://www.amazon.com/StrengthsFinder-2-0-Tom-Rath/dp/159562015X) as one way to start this journey if you need some help.
+What I have learned from this past week is that each of us has unique qualities.
+We will be more successful if we play to our strengths rather than copying others.
+I recommend Tom Rath’s book Strengths Finder (http://www.amazon.com/StrengthsFinder-2-0-Tom-Rath/dp/159562015X) as one way to start this journey if you need help.